 - 1. The office will be open every school day from 7:30a.m.
 4:00p.m. - 2.
-Students may not enter the building until 8:25a.m.
+Students may not enter the building until 8:20a.m.
 Doors to the building will remain locked until that time.
 Student drop off is in the back of the building.
 A student drop off line is in place.
 Please follow the direction of the staff on duty while in line to ensure a safe and timely process.
-Cars are not permitted in the front parking lot before 8:40a.m. each morning. - 3.
-Upon entering the building, students must report to the gym (5th graders) or cafeteria (4th graders) and remain there until dismissed to their classrooms at 8:30a.m. - 4.
-All students must be in the building by 8:40a.m.
+Cars are not permitted in the front parking lot before 8:30a.m. each morning. - 3.
+Upon entering the building, students may stop in the cafeteria to purchase breakfast, free to students this year, before going to their homeroom and preparing for the day. - 4.
+All students must be in the building by 8:30a.m.
 Doors will be locked at this time.
 Tardy students must enter through the office, be signed in by their parent/guardian, and take a tardy slip to class with them. - 5.
 All bicycles should be locked in the racks.
 The school is not responsible for theft or damage to bicycles. - 6.
 The lockers are school property and may be inspected at any time by the principal or other school personnel.
 The combination locks have been disabled.
 Students will not need to memorize combinations. - 7.
-Walkers, and bike riders will be dismissed at 3:20p.m.
+Walkers, and bike riders will be dismissed at 3:15p.m.
 Back door walkers and bike riders shall travel across our playground toward the high school or along the paths by the tennis courts and football field.
-Front door walkers and bike riders shall travel down the sidewalk to their left until they reach the road and choose which direction they go from there. - 8.
-Car riders will report to the cafeteria at 3:20p.m. and will be walked to the appropriate vehicle by a staff member.
+Front door walkers and bike riders shall travel down the sidewalk to their left until they reach the road and choose which direction they go from there.
+Students are not permitted to walk out the front doors to cars parked along the street. - 8.
+Car riders will report to the cafeteria at 3:10p.m. and will be walked to the appropriate vehicle by a staff member.
 Parents/guardians picking up their children must "announce" once getting to the stop sign in the back parking lot and then follow the direction of the staff to a parking spot.
 If you are unable to "announce" through the PikMyKid app, a driver's license is required. - 9.
 Bus riders will be dismissed to the cafeteria in two waves, sit in their bus lines, and wait quietly for their bus to arrive.
 Each line will then be walked to its bus. - 10.
 All visitors are required to sign in and register in the main office.
-The principal will make the decision as to whether the visitor is permitted to enter the building. - 11.
+The principal will make the decision as to whether the visitor is permitted to enter the building. - II.
 The use of electronic devices and related equipment, not issued by the school, is prohibited during school hours.
 Devices are expected to be kept in lockers and silenced throughout the school day.
-Students violating this policy will be issued a lunch detention
+Students violating this policy will be issued a lunch detention and a parent/guardian will have to come and pick up the device.
+Multiple occurrences will result in further disciplinary action.